haomingbai/bsrvcore/README.md

 - [x] Add CI/CD support.
 - [x] Release the 0.1.0 version.
 - [x] Fix the inconsistent behaviors between the two versions of `Post`
+- [ ] Add a quick app to build a server with pre-compiled executables.
+- [ ] Write a tool to quickly generate bsrvcore projects.